 The City of Fond du Lac adopted the City's 2010-2030 Comprehensive Plan on October 14, 2009.
-In designing the planning process for the comprehensive plan update, the decision was made to prepare a separate Downtown Development Plan.
-The Downtown Plan complements the City's Comprehensive Plan and provides guidance to the City of Fond du Lac and the Downtown Fond du Lac Partnership as they work collaboratively to make Downtown Fond du Lac a vibrant and thriving downtown.
+In designing the planning process for the update of the comprehensive plan, the decision was made to prepare a separate Downtown Development Plan.
+The Downtown Development Plan complements the City's Comprehensive Plan and provides guidance to the City of Fond du Lac and the Downtown Fond du Lac Partnership as they work collaboratively to make Downtown Fond du Lac a vibrant and thriving downtown.